 Priscilla's expert tip: If you're really strapped, visit your local library and see if they have a free museum pass for Deering, which should be good for one visit within a week for up to four people.

 At the most southern point of SoBe, you'll find South Pointe Park.
 This tranquil stretch of land has something for everyone.
-You can enjoy a swim in the ocean or catch some rays on the sand, take a stroll along the board walk or relax on the fishing pier.
+You can enjoy a swim in the ocean or catch some rays on the sand, take a stroll along the boardwalk or relax on the fishing pier.
 There's even a playground for the youngest of beach-goers they're sure to love.
 Because South Pointe is in the SoFi (that's South of Fifth) neighborhood of SoBe, there's (slightly) less traffic and definitely less commotion.
-Most tourists tend to stay closer to Ocean Drive along the Art Deco hotels and popular night spots, but those looking for a more tranquil refuge will find it at South Point.
+Most tourists tend to stay closer to Ocean Drive along with the Art Deco hotels and popular nightspots, but those looking for a more tranquil refuge will find it at South Point.

 Recommended for Romantic Things to Do because: A stroll on the beach might be cliche, but in this case it works.
 Day or night, you'll find romance here crashing on the waves.

-Recommended for Romantic Things to Do because: Going to see a live show in such a breath-taking venue might make anyone fall in love, so give it a shot!
+Recommended for Romantic Things to Do because: Going to see a live concert or performance in such a breath-taking venue might make anyone fall in love, so give it a shot!